unskript/Awesome-CloudOps-Automation/Jira/legos/jira_issue_change_status/README.md

         status: New status to update.

 ## Lego Input
-This Lego takes take two input issue_id and status.
+This Lego take three inputs issue_id, status and transition.

 ## See it in Action